-The World Health Organization (WHO) has declared that the outbreak of Ebola virus disease in West Africa constitutes a Public Health Emergency of International Concern.
+The World Health Organization (WHO) has declared that the outbreak of Ebola virus disease in West Africa constitutes a Public Health Emergency of International Concern from 2014-2016.
 We encourage you to read the Ebola information provided below and to monitor your health for risks of exposure to Ebola and possible symptoms of infection.
-The following information addresses the Ebola outbreak in West Africa.
-NU is keeping informed about this situation and is following protocols to monitor and respond to any potential Ebola risk on campus.

 What is Ebola?

 Ebola is a life-threatening virus.
 Symptoms include: fever, headache, joint and muscle aches, weakness, diarrhea, vomiting, rashes, and abnormal bleeding.
 Symptoms may appear anywhere from 2 to 21 days after exposure to Ebola.
 For more information about Ebola, please visit: Centers for Disease Control & Prevention